pwwl/tep-attack-simulator/README.md

 ### Dependencies
 Like the original TEP implementation, our simulator depends on MATLAB.
-For our experiments, we use [MATLAB R2021a](https://www.mathworks.com/products/new_products/release2021a.html)
+For our experiments, we use [MATLAB R2021a](https://www.mathworks.com/products/new_products/release2021a.html).

 ### Step-by-step demo instructions

-#### Opening the environment
-1. After cloning this repository, load MATLAB, and set the MATLAB workspace to `temexd_mod`.
-2. Initialize the environment by executing `Mode_1_Init.m`.
-3. Open the Simulink environment: `MultiLoop_mode1.mdl`.

-#### Configuring the environment
-TODO.
+A full set of instructions, with screenshots, can be found in [the demo instructions](demo-instructions.md).